KiNG789123/AdoptMeTradeScam/README.md

 7) make them confirm first
 8) the script will take out the pets you put in and make you confirm!
 9) enjoy your pets!

+if it doesn't work, try get someone to trade you instead. if it still doesnt work it may be patched or the script isnt supported on your executor idk